ebi-gene-expression-group/atlas-ca-analysis/README.md

     |- EGAD00001011134.merged.csv
     |- EGAD00001011134.enaIds.txt
 ```
-The file `.enaIds.txt` is provided by curators and contains the matches between EGA run and ENA run ids.
+The file `.enaIds.txt` is provided by curators and contains two columns with the matches between EGA run and ENA run ids.

 Then run the `Snakefile-ega` workflow: